 Do it right the first time and you'll be happy with the results for as long as you own the car.
 It may cost a little extra, but it's worth it.

-Step One: Order New Plates from the DMV
+Step 1: Order New Plates From the DMV

 If your front license plate is missing, stolen, or broken, you're going to need a brand new set of two license plates.
 The DMV doesn't print you a new copy of your existing license plate number, they assign you a totally new license plate number and send you two fresh new plates.
 One for the back, and one for the front.